zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-google.md

 [APZ 91.5] (# apz91.5) # apz91.5 .ref .apz} "To get rid of racism here
 Caused "is the racial slur here, the pacification, the expulsion, the immortality.
-Nirvana is.
+Nibbana is.
 Therefore the Brahman himself said.

 [Msdiv 92] (# msdiv92) # msdiv92 .ref .msdiv} (16-3)